IN THE NEWS

 What Happens When Your I-360 Is Approved?

-Once you have I-360 approval, now is when you can start making preparations and taking steps toward filing for your green card.
+Once you have I-360 approval, you can start making preparations and taking steps toward filing for your green card.
 The first step in this process is filling out form I-485.
-If your spouse is a U.S. citizen, you can apply to adjust your status immediately, but if your spouse or partner was an LPR, you would have to wait for a visa to become available.
-In the meantime, the I-360 will allow you to temporarily remain lawfully in the United States.
+If your spouse is a U.S. citizen, you can apply to adjust your status immediately, but if your spouse or partner is an LPR, you would have to wait for a visa to become available.
+In the meantime, the I-360 will allow you to remain lawfully in the United States temporarily.

 Call Ybarra Maldonado for All Phoenix Citizenship and Immigration Services